val314159/sartre/README.md

 ### User Interface

-*These two are going the most frequently used calls:*
+These two will be the most frequently used calls:

 #### /auth/grant?u=[username]&p=[password]
 #### grant(u,p)